Live Double Ball Roulette

 - In a live casino, there’s no need to use a random number generator.

 - In a live setting, there’s no need to play on a simulated version of a roulette wheel.
-The live game provides real live events.
+The live game provides real-life events.

 Anything you can do in Live Dealer European Roulette is available in Double Ball Roulette.
 The only change in the game is the ability to make additional wagers.
 That doesn’t mean those bets are better, or even recommendable.
 Look at our strategy section for those answers.